 It’s like your own personal bank accounts around the world.

 Banks, for me, are out of touch with the modern world of work.
-People travel more and expect to transfer money, collect money in different currencies, charge clients anywhere in the world, and pay fewer fees.
+People travel more and expect to collect money in different currencies, charge clients anywhere in the world, and pay fewer fees.

 Transferwise is answering these demands with cloud-based banking technology.

 - they can..

 The Benefits for Travellers & digital nomads

 For Travellers: Exchange money in the borderless app or on the Transferwise website and use the international debit card to take out local currency without the exchange rate fees.
 Change what you need and avoid the banks and money changers.

 For digital nomads: Imagine having bank accounts all over the world that clients could use to pay you.
 Instead of requesting that a client pay via international bank transfer or use a credit card, ask them to transfer the funds to a local bank account.
 It’s simple.
 You pay no currency exchange fees and nobody gets hit with international money transfer levies.

 I save time by avoiding banks and worrying about exchange rates (Transferwise has the best rates 90% of the time in my experience).
 And I can do everything inside the app on my phone.